 - Off-premises cloud services, infrastructure-as-a-service (IaaS) offerings like Amazon Web Services (AWS), cloud as a service (CaaS) products like Google Container Engine, and platform as a service (PaaS) offerings like IBM’s Cloud have become more affordable.
 Enterprises now have access to the large-scale compute environments needed to provide the required high-volume computation.

-The need to store, process, analyse and make decisions about rapidly rising amounts data has led enterprises to adopt many off-premises cloud offerings that can automate and improve business processes.
+The need to store, process, analyse and make decisions about rapidly rising amounts of data has led enterprises to adopt many off-premises cloud offerings that can automate and improve business processes.
 IT organisations now must evolve alongside this new deployment architecture, allowing for greater agility and adoption of new technologies.

 Enterprises are not only diversifying the location of their cloud services, from on-premises to off-premises, they are also increasing the number of cloud service providers (CSPs) used to manage their IT needs.
 North American enterprise respondents to the recent IHS Markit Cloud Service Strategies survey reported they expect to use an average of 13 different CSPs for SaaS and IT and 14 for IT infrastructure (IaaS and PaaS) by 2020.
 In effect, enterprises are creating their “cloud of clouds,” or multi-cloud.
 A great deal of variety exists between providers’ offerings, with specialised players meeting particular needs.

 Get ready for AI and ML: cloud first, then on-premises